 - A creative visual imagination and sensitivity to the implications of image choices.

-- Ability to comprehend scholarly pieces of social theory and theology and to self-educate as necessary.
+- Ability to self-educate as necessary.

 - Ability to recruit, train, and closely manage interns and volunteers.